cnwanneka/profile-card-component/README.md

 One of the challenges that I faced was getting the right font size but luckily, the font sizes were provided in the starter code.

 I did some research on google for ideas on getting the layout right.
-This helped me to resolve some areas that I had issues.
+This helped me to resolve the areas that I had issues.